 For the rest of his life, Ernst Kummer was devoted to geometry.
 He applied himself with unbroken productivity to ray systems and also considered ballistic problems.
 By that time, also discovered the fourth order surface, now named after him, based on the singular surface of the quadratic line complex.
 The Kummer surface has 16 isolated conical double points and 16 singular tangent planes and was published in 1864.
 He retired at his own request in 1883 to spent the last years of his life in quiet retirement until his death in 1893 at age 83.

-At yovisto academic video search, you can learn more about number theoryin a lecture on Gauss’ Law.
+At yovisto academic video search, you can learn more about algebraic geometry in the lecture of Gregory Sankaran on Moduli of deformation generalised Kummer varieties.

 References and Further Reading: